jiayuehua/blog/_posts/2018-06-05-libcpp-memory-resource.md

 `synchronized_pool_resource` here.
 But for now, I don't feel too bad about the 40-byte overhead my version gets from `std::mutex`.

+(EDIT: Ion Gaztañaga, the maintainer of Boost.Container, confirms that my analysis of the data race is correct, and has made a note to fix it somehow in a later release.
+_Mantra: When you roll your own multithreading code, you get bugs._ This applies not only to beginners but also to experts.)

 ## Header weight